aermin/ghChat/README.md

 5. init DB
 ```
-// You should create a MySQL DB which name ghcaht in local
+// You should create a MySQL DB which name ghchat in local
 DB configuration follows 'react-chat/server/config.js'

 npm run init_sql